• Skip to main content

 Rio Grande National Forest comprises 1.86 million acres in south-central Colorado.
 It’s one of the more secluded national forests in the state and is located near Pagosa Springs and the town of Creede.

 With so much uncrowded space, you’ll be able to find sought-after solitude within the San Juan, La Garita, and Sangre De Cristo Ranges.
-The Rio Grande National Forest border the San Juan National Forest to the southwest, the Gunnison National Forest to the northwest, and the San Isabel National Forest to the north and east.
+The Rio Grande National Forest borders the San Juan National Forest to the southwest, the Gunnison National Forest to the northwest, and the San Isabel National Forest to the north and east.

 Main Attractions